taraa122/vault/README.md

 The script handles the standard AWS auth flow.
 I've left the credentials in the script for now to keep things simple for the review.

-QuickSight has a habit of throwing "What's New" or "Welcome" popups that block the screen.
+QuickSight throws popups that block the screen.
 I added a helper that swats those away using raw JS clicks so the script doesn't hang.

 Since normal scroll commands didn't trigger the data load, I'm injecting a JS snippet that finds every scrollable container and forces them down.
 This tricks React into fetching the next batch of rows.